 Why it’s to blame: You might be over-exfoliating your face.
 Yup, that’s a real thing!
 Scrubbing your face too much, like with a motorized cleansing brush, can cause clogged pores to swell and spread bacteria across your face and into other pores.
 Using too much product (washing your face too much) can dry out your skin to a point that it over-produces oil, causing even more breakouts.

-The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser, with ingredients like salicylic acid which will help to exfoliate without irritating or drying out your complexion.
+The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser, like SLMD's Salicylic Acid Cleanser.
+Formulated with salicylic acid —it will exfoliate and prevent the formation of acne, without irritating or drying out your complexion.
 Make sure you’re sticking to a simple routine and don’t wash your face more than twice a day!

 The culprit: Your makeup products